Stage Life

 Education

-At age 17, Julie put all her cards on a career as a singer, and was one of the lucky few chosen for the music studies at Gjøvik Vidergående Skole (2005 - 2008).
+At age 16, Julie put all her cards on a career as a singer, and was one of the lucky few chosen for the music studies at Gjøvik Vidergående Skole (2005 - 2008).
 She sang classical soprano during the first years of her studies, gradually bringing pop and musical theatre into her vocabulary.
-After three years, she moved into the woods to Solbakken Revyfolkehøyskole (2008 - 09), where she studied the craft of comedy, through writing, acting and producing.
+She played in various local theatre plays and including the female lead role "Nancy" in the musical "Oliver!"

-Julie's final exam project from the Ballet Academy was something she had planned for three years; the composition of a brand new musical.
+Julie's final exam project from the Ballet Academy was something she had planned from the arrival; composing a brand new musical.
 Together with Arvid Assarsson, she composed the musical "Fiket" (The Café), written for two singers, a piano and a violin.
 With every scene happening around one table and two chairs - a variety of independent scenes are depicting every sort of meeting that can happen at a café.

-After eight years of intense education, Julie left for the greener grass of Germany.
+After eight years of intense learning, Julie left for the greener grass of Germany.
 She moved to Berlin and started playing her songs around on the Berliner live music scene.
+She collaborated with producers and played with musicians from all over the world.

 Eventually she packed her bags and went to sea, singing and dancing in various shows on the AIDA Cruises - Pop and Rock shows with a sunset backdrop, and midnight gigs with the band under the stars.
 After two seasons, she put her feet back on German ground and crawled on, on all four paws, in the musical "CATS", where she also played the lead role of "Grizabella".